chrisly42/cajon-plugin/README.md

 # Cajon - Concise AssertJ Optimizing Nitpicker

-Cajon is an IntelliJ IDEA Plugin for shortening and optimizing AssertJ assertions.
+Cajon is an IntelliJ IDEA Plugin for shortening and optimizing [AssertJ](https://assertj.github.io/doc/) assertions.

-## Why?
+## Purpose

 First, code is easier to read, when it is concise and reflects the intention clearly.
 AssertJ has plenty of different convenience methods that describing various intentions precisely.
 Why write longer, more complex code that can be expressed in brevity?

-Second, AssertJ is able to output more meaningful descriptions when an assertion fails.
+Second, when using the available special assertion methods of AssertJ, a failure of a condition can be expressed in better detail and with more meaningful descriptions.
 This makes finding bugs and fixing failed tests more efficient.
+Nobody likes to read failures of the kind "failed because true is not false".

 For example: